-On June 1, 2016, Rugby announced that it had acquired an extensive portfolio of both granted exploration concessions and applications covering approximately 845 square km in Colombia for a nominal cash consideration.
+On June 1, 2016, Rugby announced that it had acquired an extensive portfolio of both granted exploration concessions and applications covering approximately 700 square km in Colombia for a nominal cash consideration.

-The portfolio comprises numerous projects including la Pastora project which is located in the Bucaramanga belt and some others located in the mid-Cauca gold-copper porphyry belt which is considered prospective for both epithermal and porphyry gold mineralization.
-La Pastora and these other projects are unaffected by requirements for forestry extraction and their applications are expected to be progressed following the completion of conversion of applications to a new graticular system by the mining authority.
-The timing for completion of the conversion to new system and grant of the concessions is uncertain.
+The portfolio comprises numerous projects including Pastora and El Playon which are located in the Bucaramanga belt and some others located in the mid-Cauca gold-copper porphyry belt which is considered prospective for both epithermal and porphyry gold mineralization.
+Pastora, El Playon and these other projects are unaffected by requirements for forestry extraction and their applications are expected to be progressed following the completion of conversion of applications to a new graticular system by the mining authority.
+Although the conversion to the new graticular system was recently completed, the timing for grant of the concessions is uncertain.
+Further delays to the grant of these concessions have occurred due to restrictions imposed by the Colombian government due to the COVID-19 virus outbreak.
 Importantly, the database includes regional scale geochemical and geophysical data over a larger area than just that of the concessions and applications acquired.